salsitu/bdsa-wk38-as03/README.md

 ### Exercise 2

-As a design activity (i.e., before writing the code): draw a class diagram representing your design of the entities for the C# part.
+As a design activity (i.e., before writing the code): draw a class diagram of the objects representing your analysis of the application domain related to Exercise 1.
 The purpose of the diagram should be to `sketch` the main relationships between the entities and their multiplicity.
 To challenge yourselves, consider that often teams use the boards to also highlight task allocation (i.e., who is responsible for/will complete/has taken a card) and that nowadays pair programming or other group practices are used to implement code.
 How would you model this feature?

 ### Exercise 3